 Clinical signs were recorded for all animals pretest and at least once daily.
-Once pretest and at weekly intervals this was also done outside the cage.
 All symptoms were recorded and graded according to fixed scales.
 Body weight and food consumption were recorded weekly.
 During week 12-13 the following tests were performed on all animals of the recovery group (n=10) and on 4 animals of each of the 3 dosed groups and of the controls.
 The recovery group was observed up to 28 days after treatment.